gsarti/ETC-NLG/scripts/README.md

 python scripts/preprocess.py

 # Preprocess the EuroParl corpora
+# We consider only the top 50'000 sentences
 # Corpus size: 1'909'115 sentences
 # Vocabulary size: EN = 27'250, IT = 31'305
 python scripts/preprocess.py \